Shicheng-Guo/samsa2/README.md

 ## Version 2 of the SAMSA pipeline - faster!
 Lighter!
 More options!
 Less waiting!

-### How to cite:

-If you use SAMSA2, please cite the following paper:

-Westreich, S.T., Treiber, M.L., Mills, D.A. et al. SAMSA2: a standalone metatranscriptome analysis pipeline. *BMC Bioinformatics* **19**, 175 (2018) doi:10.1186/s12859-018-2189-z

 ### New in version 2:
 * DIAMOND integration, allowing for SAMSA2 to be run without ever needing an MG-RAST account.
 * Option to annotate against custom databases.